revbayes/revbayes.github.io/tutorials/fig/fig_intro.md

 {% section Introduction | introduction %}

-This introduces a tutorial series for using the FIG model for phylogenetic biogeography in RevBayes.
-The FIG model builds upon the geographic state-dependent speciation-extinction (GeoSSE) model {% cite Goldberg2011 %}.
+Models of phylogenetic biogeography are used to estimate how historical processes have shaped the distribution of species in space over time.
+This page provides an overview for using the FIG model to study phylogenetic biogeography in RevBayes.
+Briefly, the FIG model builds upon the geographic state-dependent speciation-extinction (GeoSSE) model {% cite Goldberg2011 %}, a member of the larger SSE model family {% cite Maddison2007 %}.
 The FIG model extends the GeoSSE model by allowing regional features to shape biogeographic rates {% cite Landis2022, Swiston2023 %}.

+The purpose of FIG is to allow biologists to test new hypotheses that involve the timing and location of phylogenetic, biogeographic, and paleogeographic events.
 The FIG tutorial series targets biologists who are familiar with phylogenetic models and are interested in the following topics in phylogenetic biogeography:

 - phylogenetic and biogeographic model design
-- divergence time estimation using paleogeography (biogeographic dating)
+- ancestral range estimation
 - detecting relationships between regional features and biogeographic rates
 - modeling biogeographic rates through time
-- ancestral range estimation
+- divergence time estimation using paleogeography (biogeographic dating)

 Tutorials in this series are:
 - GeoSSE model: {% page_ref fig/geosse_model %}